MatthewGerber/rlai/docs/case_studies/robocode.md

 {% include youtubePlayer.html id="JjW7j6NXZxA" %}

-It is clear that the agent has developed a tactic of not firing while rotating the radar at the start of the round to obtain a bearing on the opponent.
-Once a bearing is obtained, the gun is rotated accordingly and firing begins when aim is sufficiently accurate.
-All ELOs are satisfied.
+In the video, the game rate is being manually adjusted to highlight early segments of the first few rounds and then speed through the rest of the battle (see the slider at the bottom).
+It is clear that the agent has developed a tactic of holding fire at the start of each round while rotating the radar to obtain a bearing on the opponent.
+Once a bearing is obtained, the gun is rotated accordingly and firing begins when the gun's aim is sufficiently close.
+All ELOs seem to be satisfied by this approach.

 ## Radar-Driven Aiming Against a Mobile Opponent (TBD)